Oracle Complexity Separation in Convex Optimization: Experiments

-For the experiments, we chose publicly available "Gas sensors for home activity monitoring" dataset\footnote{\url{http://archive.ics.uci.edu/ml/datasets/gas+sensors+for+home+activity+monitoring}} containing in our case 4000 instances of 11 features.
-This dataset has recordings of a gas sensor array composed of 8 gas sensors, and a temperature and humidity sensor.
+For the experiments, we chose publicly available "Gas sensors for home activity monitoring" dataset\footnote{\url{http://archive.ics.uci.edu/ml/datasets/gas+sensors+for+home+activity+monitoring}} containing in our case 6200 instances of 11-dimensional feature vectors.
+This dataset has recordings of a gas sensor array composed of 8 gas sensors, and temperature and humidity sensors.
 This sensor array was exposed to background home activity while subject to two different stimuli.
 The aim is to learn how to discriminate among them.
 As a kernel function we use the radial kernel $K(a, a') = \exp(-\gamma \|a - a'\|_2^2)$ with different values of~$\gamma$.
+Importantly, in this case, kernel $K$ turned out to be very ill-conditioned with the smallest eigenvalue as small as $10^{-16}$.
+Thus, essentially, the objective in \eqref{exp_eq_svm_main_smooth} is not strongly convex.

-Figures~\ref{svm_1}--\ref{svm_2} summarize the experiments\footnote{Source code of these experiments are on GitHub: \url{https://github.com/dmivilensky/Oracle-Complexity-Separation/tree/master/svm}}.
-We compared our method with the Fast Gradient Method~\cite{nesterov1983method}.
-The comparison of the methods' performance was made by computation time and by the number of stochastic gradients oracle calls of $g(\cdot)$ function.
-Results of experiments show that Algorithm~\ref{alg:MS} has an advantage if it is necessary to reduce the number of expensive full gradient oracle calls for the quadratic penalty term.
-We further provide the theoretical comparison of our method and FGM in Section~\ref{app:svm}.
+Figures~\ref{svm_1} and \ref{svm_2} summarize the results of the experiments\footnote{Source code of these experiments is available at: \url{https://github.com/dmivilensky/Sliding-for-Kernel-SVM}}.
+We compared the performance of the SAE (Algorithm~\ref{alg:MS}) with the performance of Accelerated Gradient Sliding (AGS) method, proposed in \cite{lan2016accelerated} .
+The results of the experiments show that Algorithm~\ref{alg:MS} allows one to call the stochastic gradient oracle $g_i(\cdot)$ less often, which affects the working time of the method and allows SAE to work faster than AGS.

-All experiments reported in this subsection were performed on a regular laptop with an Intel i5-7200 2.50 GHz CPU and 8 GB of RAM, under 64-bit Windows 10 Home operating system, with the Jupyter Notebook browser environment.
-The version of Python programming language is 3.7.3, the version of the notebook server is 6.0.0, IPython 7.6.1.
+The experiments reported in this Section were performed on a personal computer with an 6 Intel Core i5 3 GHz CPU and 8 GB of RAM, under 64-bit macOS operating system, with the Jupyter Notebook browser environment.
+The version of Python programming language is 3.8.2, IPython 7.13.0.